 I awoke to the sound of of my Grandmother calling me to breakfast.
-Mmm… Pancakes, all night I had been dreaming of my Grandma’s delicious home made strawberry jam melting upon her freshly made pancakes.
+Mmm… Pancakes!
+All night I had been dreaming of my Grandma’s delicious home made strawberry jam melting upon her freshly made pancakes.
 I got out of bed quickly and drew the curtains open.
-I and began to gaze in wonder, as the brilliant sunlight gently lifted the shadows from the forests, rivers and valleys below.
+I began to gaze in wonder, as the brilliant sunlight gently lifted the shadows from the forests, rivers and valleys below.
 It was marvelous to spend the school holidays with my grandparents.
-They have an enchanting little home situated at the highest point of the mountain, which provided the most magnificent views.
+They have the most enchanting little home situated at the highest point of the mountain, which provided the most magnificent views.

 I quickly ran downstairs.
 I managed to get the door open just as he reached the porch.